Characters of Holby City: Victoria Merrick

 Lisa Faulkner plays PRHO Victoria Merrick, who appears from Holby City's first episode until series three, episode 30.
 The character was killed off at Faulkner's request, who wanted to have a "gruesome death".
 She added that "it's only afterwards that you really realise it means you can never come back, even if you wanted to."

-Victoria is a surgeon who had a good grasp of the human anatomy but struggles to cope under the intense pressure of operations.
+Victoria is a surgeon who has a good grasp of the human anatomy but struggles to cope under the intense pressure of operations and begin using ampethamines to help her get through the gruelling days.
 Her father, Sir Charles Merrick, is an eminent surgeon and she struggles with his high expectations.
-Her boss, Anton Meyer, considers her an intelligent young woman with a lot of potential, but does not consider her to be suitable material for a surgeon and transfers her to the paediatric wing to work as a doctor.
-Victoria tries to convince him to reinstate her as a surgeon, but he insists the experience will be good for her.
-Victoria begins an operation on a young girl, which she decides to terminate.
-The girl's father cannot accept the decision, and stabs Victoria to death.
-He confesses to Meyer whilst they are trapped in a lift, before taking an overdose.
-Meyer is outraged and attempted to revive the man so that he can be brought to trial and punished for Victoria's murder, but is hampered by the lack of equipment available to him in the lift.
+Her boss, Anton Meyer, considers her an intelligent young woman with a lot of potential and, despite his abhorrence of her drug dependency, decides to give her a second chance.
+Meyer does not consider her to be suitable material for a surgeon and transfers her to the paediatric wing to work as a doctor.
+Viewing this as beneath her, Victoria tries to convince him to reinstate her as a surgeon, but he insists the experience will be good for her as a way to take control of her emotions.
+In season three, Victoria begins a relationship with plastic surgeon Guy Morton and the two become engaged.
+However, when Victoria discovers Guy is taking amphetamines, she encourages him to quit.
+When an operation on their shared patient, Alison Campbell, goes wrong after she develops a pulmonary embolism after being on the table for too long, Victoria discovers Guy is still on amphetamines.
+Blaming him for Alison's death, she ends the engagement.
+She rebounds with Alex Adams, who, after spending the night with her, returns to her flat the following evening to find her stabbed to death in her kitchen.

+After an investigation, which sees Alex Adams, Guy Morton and an obsessed patient considered as suspects, the killer is later unmasked as Alison Campbell's father, James.
+He confesses to Meyer while they are trapped in a lift, before taking an overdose.
+Meyer is outraged and attempts to revive Campbell so that he can be brought to trial and punished for Victoria's murder, but is hampered by the lack of equipment available to him in the lift and Campbell subsequently dies.